shecodez/Wi-Fi.FYI/content/blog/2022-08-08-best-carry-on-packing-guide.md

 ---
 published: true
 date: 2022-08-08T21:12:31.593Z
-title: "Ultimate GOAT (Get Out And Travel) carry-on packing guide"
+title: "The GOAT (Get Out And Travel) best carry-on packing guide"
 description: I know it's tempting to try to pack everything sans the kitchen sink --but we are channeling GOAT not pack mule!
 cover_image: 'images/uploads/carry-on-packing-guide-cover.jpg'